 Delnov is a versatile player with high-end skills and excellent skating abilities.
-He has good size at 6’0 and he uses every bit of his 187 pounds in his physical play.
+He has good size at 6’0 and he uses every bit of his 190 pounds in his physical play.
 Delnov plays a North American style of game, works hard down low and in the corners, and has shown some scoring touch and offensive prowess.
 He will need some bulk to compete at the pro level and his defensive game is inconsistent at times.

 Delnov signed a two-year KHL contract in May and did not attend development camp with the Panthers — leading to speculation about his NHL future prospects.
 He has appeared in two KHL games with Yugra Khanty-Mansiysk in 2014-15, spending most of the season with the club's junior team, Mamonty Yugry where he is among the team's leading scorers.
 As with overage players putting up big numbers in major juniors, 21-year-olds scoring consistently in the MHL are not uncommon but those numbers do not necessarily translate to NHL success.
 Delnov's technical skills are impressive but until he produces those type of results at the pro level it is difficult to predict his long-term potential.